-A ‘Service Dog Team’ is used to describe a service dog, that has been trained to meet specific disability-related needs, and the handler/owner for which the dog has been trained to assist.
-Legitimate service dogs are trained for hundreds of hours and can perform a variety of specific tasks tailored to their handler, such as opening doors and picking up items, to sniffing out allergens and alerting to oncoming seizures, even providing stability and emotional support.
+A ‘Service Dog Team’ is used to describe a service dog, that has been trained to meet specific disability-related needs and the handler/owner for which the dog has been trained to assist.
+Legitimate service dogs are trained for hundreds of hours and can perform a variety of specific tasks tailored to their handlers, such as opening doors and picking up items, sniffing out allergens and alerting to oncoming seizures, even providing stability and emotional support.

 The Americans With Disabilities Act protects the rights of individuals with disabilities to be accompanied by their service dogs in public places not normally considered dog-friendly.